kaleido-io/pet-dvp/atomic-settlement.md

 #### Homomorphic Commitments

 If the commitments are based on additive homomorphic encryption, or homomorphic commitment (such as Pedersen commitment), the smart contract can perform additions on the commitments.
 However, the smart contract must still rely on ZKPs to guarantee correctness of the calculated commitments, such as mass conservation and entitlement.
 The homomorphic property of the commitment scheme makes it possible to "roll up" all the state commitments for an account to a single commitment, rather than staying as individual commitments, thus resulting in more efficient storage usage.
-However these token designs suffer from limited throughput due to the concurrency requirement between the proof-generating client and the onchain verification logic.
+However, these token designs suffer from limited throughput due to the concurrency requirement between the proof-generating client and the onchain verification logic.

-Examples includes:
+Examples include:

 - [Zether](https://github.com/Consensys/anonymous-zether), based on additively homomorphic encryption with ElGamal
 - Solana's [Confidential Transfer](https://www.solana-program.com/docs/confidential-balances), based on Pedersen commitments
 - Avalanche's [Encrypted ERC-20](https://github.com/ava-labs/EncryptedERC), based on a custom partially homomorphic encryption scheme

-## Atomic Settlements b/w Privacy Tokens
+## Atomic Settlements Between Privacy Tokens

-To demonstrate atomic settlements among privacy tokens, exemplary token implementations are selected to represent the major design patterns in the current privacy enhancing tokens landscape, as described above.
-In particular, an implementation from the FHE based design was selected, Openzeppelin's Confidential ERC20, and an implementation from the commitment based design was selected, LFDT's Zeto token.
+To demonstrate atomic settlements among privacy tokens, exemplary token implementations are selected to represent the major design patterns in the current privacy-enhancing tokens landscape, as described above.
+In particular, an implementation from the FHE-based design was selected—OpenZeppelin's Confidential ERC20—and an implementation from the commitment-based design was selected—LFDT's Zeto token.

 Among the two tokens, 3 types of settlement flows can be implemented: